 If a window does not open when you click on a link, check to see if you

 are running a pop-up blocker, which you may need to turn off in order

 for the new browser windows to open.

-Microwave Cooking for One by mail, we do not actually sell items
+We do not actually sell items

 directly from this site.
 Instead, we have done all the work to find the